keramsey/mysql/README.md

-# This repo builds and deploys a mysql stack service that can optionally be initialized from backup dump file(s)
+## This repo can be used to build and deploy a mysql stack service that can optionally be initialized from backup dump file(s) placed in the mysql/src folder
 ## Folder structure:
 * .secrets
    * .gitignore
 * mysql
    * src
      * .gitignore
+   * Dockerfile
+* docker-compose.yml
+* README.md

 The .gitignore files ensure folder contents are never published to github by only publishing the .gitignore file itself